Adam-Birchall/NumpyBoids/README.md

 An attempt at boids flocking without iterating over individual boids, but rather by using matrix math.

 # Bugs
-1. Edge interaction behaviour is bad - Boids can get stuck on the edges
+1. Speed vaiance has an impact on all the other factors due to method of implementation.

 # Improvements
 1. Short term